 Why Gua Sha Is Such a Powerful Treatment

-Gua sha has become one of the most recognisable facial tools in modern skincare… it had a total moment on social media a few years ago.
-But actually it’s a practice that has been around for over 2,000 years, when Traditional Chinese Medicine practitioners used it to treat various ailments by stimulating the body’s energy flow or qi
+Gua sha has become one of the most recognisable facial tools in modern skincare… it had a total moment on social media a few years ago, but actually it’s a practice that’s been around for over 2,000 years, when Traditional Chinese Medicine practitioners used it to treat various ailments by stimulating the body’s energy flow or qi

-At Skin by Thea, I offer gua sha facial treatments as part of a slow, intentional approach to skin health.
-I use gua sha to support the skin, soften facial tension and create space for the nervous system to settle.
-It’s not about scraping the face or forcing dramatic change… it’s a gentle, rhythmic treatment that works with the skin, the muscles, the circulation and the way your face holds stress.
+At Skin by Thea, I use gua sha to support the skin, soften facial tension and create space for the nervous system to settle.
+It’s a gentle, rhythmic treatment that works with your skin, your muscles, your circulation and the way your face holds stress.

 That’s what makes it so powerful.